Access to clean water.

 Scavenger in Lockdown

 When you live hand to mouth all the time - when your food may consist only of waste that has been brought home from the dumpsite and nothing is in the cupboard - Lockdown brings a completely new dimension.
-COVID-19 have wrought havoc all across the globe and for our communities around the dumpsites it has been devastating.
+COVID-19 has wrought havoc all across the globe and for our communities around the dumpsites it has been devastating.
 The restrictions have been draconian, families are not allowed out of their shelters, they cannot scavenge, the dumpsite is closed to them, there is no money and no food.
 Children of the Dump have responded with an emergency food programme and 170 families received regular food parcels to keep them alive while they cannot scavenge.

 Education is our core mission and the pandemic has brought huge challenge.
 No face to face teaching is allowed until a vaccine is available, classes are conducted online.
 But when you have no internet access or devices that proves impossible.
 Our teachers have devised paper based lessons and some online offers with donated devices being shared among families.
 Every penny is dedicated to keeping these children learning and developing safely and healthily.
 Please let a vaccine come soon.